 The Childhood Trust funds grass roots charities and their projects to alleviate the impact of child poverty in London.
 Every child has the right to a safe and happy childhood so we partner with and fund the very best initiatives and projects.

 We use our funds to generate and match other donations, primarily through our online fundraising campaigns and fundraising partnerships.
-Since our inception in 2013 we have been able to multiply funds donated to us by an average factor of 4.69 and have generated £11.3m in grants through matched giving campaigns.
+Since our inception in 2013 we have been able to multiply funds donated to us by an average factor of 4.69, meaning that for every £1 dontated to us, we've generated £4.69 of funding for projects supporting children.
+In total, since 2013 our matched giving campaigns have raised £12.56m.

 We make grants to proven charities that are working directly with disadvantaged children.
 Our work is themed across three areas; meeting children's practical needs, supporting children's emotional needs and inspiring children with new experiences and opportunities.